-Summer 2017 until 10 September 2017
+Year to 10 September 2017

-- 3.23 Following a reduction in OTP in Summer 2016 compared to Summer 2015, this trend has not continued into Summer 2017, despite significant traffic growth and no major changes in airport infrastructure or operating procedures.
-There are no large differences in OTP across different areas of the airfield with the exception of bussed stands, which have consistently demonstrated better OTP than contact stands. - 3.24 Actual taxi out times in the morning peak have improved slightly relative to Summer 2016, on both runways 28 and 10.
+- 3.22 We would make the following observations: - Following a deterioration in OTP in Summer 2016, this trend has not continued into Summer 2017, despite significant traffic growth and no major changes in airport infrastructure or operating procedures. - There are no large differences in OTP across different areas of the airfield with the exception of bussed stands, which have consistently demonstrated better OTP than contact stands. - 3.23 Actual taxi-out times in the morning peak have improved slightly relative to Summer 2016, on both runways 28 and 10.
 This improvement averages out at approximately 2 minutes across the airfield; again, there is no great variation across different areas of the airfield.

-Draft Decision - Airfield
+Draft decision - Airfield

-- 3.25 The Commission's Draft Decision was to amend the runway coordination parameters in accordance with the final proposal from the Coordination Committee.9 - 3.26 It is clear that there is a trade-off between ground delay and runway capacity, particularly in the peak periods, where the marginal delay caused by the addition of movements is higher.
-However, where there is demand for additional movements, and these can be delivered without a substantial increase in delay, it is in the interests of users for us to declare increased capacity accordingly.
+- 3.24 The Commission's draft decision is to amend the runway coordination parameters in accordance with the final proposal from the Coordination Committee.7 The full set of parameters is laid out in the appendix. - 3.25 It is clear that there is a trade-off between ground delay and runway capacity, particularly in the peak periods, where the marginal delay caused by the addition of movements is higher.
+However, where there is demand for additional movements, and these can be delivered without a substantial increase in delay, it is in the interests of users for us to declare increased capacity accordingly. - 3.26 Our view is that the evidence demonstrates that the proposed increases are feasible.
+The proposed decision to alter the limits is based on the following factors:

-9 In meetings of the coordination committee this was referred to as Wishlist 3
+7 In meetings of the coordination committee this was referred to as Wishlist 3

-- 3.27 Our view, as set out in the Draft Decision, was that the evidence demonstrated that the proposed increases are feasible.
-Our Draft Decision to alter the limits was based on the following factors: - The Coordination Committee advised us to increase the runway capacity as proposed. - The Helios assessment shows that the direct effect of the proposed Summer 2018 limits relative to the Summer 2017 limits is likely to be limited, with overall delay across the day averaging out in both scenarios.
-Average delay is likely to increase by approximately 1.5 minutes and 2.5 minutes in the morning and afternoon peak windows respectively. - The NATS assessment shows that the runway can handle the additional movements without breaching a 10 minute runway holding delay criterion. - The IAA are confident they can handle the additional movements on the runway. - OTP and taxi out time statistics have been maintained or improved from Summer 2016 despite the increase in traffic. - 3.28 The Summer 2017 season demonstrated that additional movements need not necessarily lead to increases in delay or a reduction in OTP.
+- The Coordination Committee has advised us to increase the runway capacity as proposed. - The Helios assessment shows that the direct effect of the proposed Summer 2018 limits relative to the Summer 2017 limits is likely to be limited, with overall delay across the day averaging out in both scenarios.
+Average delay is likely to increase by approximately 1.5 minutes and 2.5 minutes in the morning and afternoon peak windows respectively. - The NATS assessment shows that the runway can handle the additional movements without breaching a 10-minute runway holding delay criterion. - The IAA are confident they can handle the additional movements. - OTP and taxi-out time statistics have been maintained or improved from Summer 2016 despite the increase in traffic. - 3.27 The Summer 2017 season has demonstrated that additional movements need not necessarily lead to increases in delay or a reduction in OTP.
 We recognise that this is due to the efforts of a range of stakeholders.